+The on-site pilot collecting data from recreational fishers acting from the shore, private boats and Swedish commercial fishing-tourism vessels in subdivision 23-24 24 will proceed.
+Adjustments to selection probabilities will be considered to improve cost efficiency of this survey.
+Pilot trials will be carried out to evaluate the possibility of extending the survey to subdivision 25 and 27 in 2019.

-The on-site survey attempts to collect data from recreational fishermen carried out from the shore, private boats and Swedish commercial fishing-tourism vessels in SD 23-24.
-The study will include both Swedish residents and recreational fisheries carried out by visitors to Sweden.
-The on-site survey will beside of information about persons practicing recreational fisheries give information on effort, used gears and expenditures and biological data on individual fish kept (weight, length etc.) and released (numbers and species) necessary for the application in stock assessment.
+The study covers recreational fishing activity of both Swedish residents and visitors to Sweden.
+The onsite survey provides information about the persons practicing recreational fisheries alongside quarterly estimates of effort, gears and biological data on individual fish kept (weight, length etc.) and released (numbers and species) that are necessary for the application in stock assessment.
+Both weekdays and weekends/holiday-periods are covered in the pilot.